 Interest in Russian equities is picking up again as the economy recovers and earnings rise again.
-Russian companies just had their most profitable September in three years, earning a collective RUB1,580bn ($23.7bn) in the month and cumulative profits for the year to date of RUB$154bn – about a third more than they earned over the same period a year earlier.
+Russian companies had their most profitable September in three years, earning a collective RUB1,580bn ($23.7bn) in the month and cumulative profits for the year to date of RUB$154bn – about a third more than they earned over the same period a year earlier.

 The growth in earnings is not reflected in the RTS index, which has been range bound at around 1000 points for the last four years, but it is reflected in the individual names, some of which have doubled in value in the last year.
 Moreover, the irony of the sanctions and instability is that Russia is paying the highest dividend yields in the emerging markets (EM) world; current yields are circa 7%, which about twice the benchmark MSCI EM average.

-The up-and-coming broker-dealer sees this setup as an opportunity.
-Internationally the number of mid-size broker-dealers has also shrunk following the 2008 global financial crisis and BCS is attempting to step into these gaps left in the market.
+The pie has become smaller, but the slices are bigger, argues Kirill Chuyko, the head of research at BCS Global Markets.
+BCS is attempting to step into these gaps left in the market.
 It has opened offices in London and New York and at the same time expanded its Moscow research department, which now also covers the biggest and best names in neighbouring markets like Kazakhstan and Ukraine.

 KC: We have built a very strong team in the last several years and especially in the last half a year when we hired five talented new analysts, which will help us to get into a leading position for analysis.